awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 + To make calls to the Amazon ES configuration API, we recommend that you use one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.
 The SDKs greatly simplify the process and can save you a significant amount of time compared to creating and signing your own requests\.

 + To make calls to the Elasticsearch APIs, you must sign your own requests\.
-For sample code, see [[ERROR] BAD/MISSING LINK TEXT](es-indexing.md#es-indexing-programmatic)\.
+For sample code, see [Programmatic Indexing](es-indexing.md#es-indexing-programmatic)\.

 To sign a request, you calculate a digital signature using a cryptographic hash function, which returns a hash value based on the input\.
 The input includes the text of your request and your secret access key\.
 The hash function returns a hash value that you include in the request as your signature\.
 The signature is part of the `Authorization` header of your request\.